February 4, 2016

 Video has moved from our TVs to our desktops, our tablets, and our phones.
 We expect mobile video to continue to skyrocket for the foreseeable future.
 Don’t be left behind.

 Let’s face it.
 Technology has always moved quickly and the rate of change is accelerating.
 It can be quite overwhelming at times, even for seasoned professionals.
 When it comes to digital marketing, technology is at the forefront and it’s imperative to keep an eye peeled to the future.
-If you sit on the sidelines for too long, you may rouse just in time to find that the game has already changed yet again.
+If you sit on the sidelines for too long, you may rise just in time to find that the game has already changed yet again.

 Hope you enjoyed our “Seven Steps to Digital Marketing Success”!